malinekenvarn/gitLab/README.md

-# Lab 1 for the course Webdevelopemement II
+# Lab 1 for the course Web development II

-** This is the first lab we are doing in the course Webdevelopemement II.
-The task is creating this README **
+**This is the first lab we are doing in the course Web development II.
+The task is to create this README.**

 ## Aim